Kalaw Super Travel Guide

 If you'd like to take the train to or from here, consider a shorter journey to / from Shwenyaung (4hrs) or Thazi.

 Several flights arrive daily to the closet airport to Kalaw (Heho) from Yangon, Mandalay, Nyaung U and others.
 Book in advance with a local travel agent as most of the airlines don't offer reliable online booking.
 Expect one way tickets in the $100-120 range (Mandalay cheaper) and flights to be about an hour.
 The most predictable thing about flights here is that they'll be delayed.
-It will save a bunch of time in your travel schedule and can be a handy way to travel particularly if you have a short amount of time in the country.
+Still, it will save a bunch of time in your travel schedule and can be a handy way to travel particularly if you have a short amount of time in the country.

 The airport is about a 45min drive from Kalaw, and it's easy to arrange a taxi there for about 20000k.